gyrogovernance/apps/README.md

 ---

-> **⚠️ PROTOTYPE STATUS**
+> **⚠️ ALPHA RELEASE**
-> This is a prototype under active development.
-While functional, this extension requires further testing and refinement before public release.
-Features may change and bugs may be present.
+> This extension is currently in active development with all core features implemented but may have bugs and incomplete functionality.
+For updates, read our [CHANGELOG](/CHANGELOG.md)

 # 🌍 AI-Empowered Participatory Governance